prakashsanjay/Deploying-a-Django-application-to-Elastic-Beanstalk/README.md

 ## Configure your Django application for Elastic Beanstalk

-Activate your virtual environment in VS Code project workspace terminal enter command to see all your required depenadcy installed or not
+Activate your virtual environment in VS Code project workspace terminal enter command to see all your required dependancy installed or not

 pip freeze > requirements.txt